 You can help us encourage and support young people to overcome challenging life circumstances.
 You can assist our youth services by offering tutoring or coordinating social and recreational activities to encourage youth engagement.
 We are also seeking volunteers for our Ignite Mentor program that provides guidance to socially disadvantaged youth in the Riverina region.

 Volunteering to support our disability services helps us strengthen the wellbeing and opportunities of people who live with a disability.
 You can support our disability services by assisting with administrative tasks, through gardening/ maintenance duties or by helping to prepare our community meal hosted each week.

 You can brighten the lives of our retirement living residents by volunteering to coordinate social outings, help residents uncover their family history and helping with gardening duties and facility maintenance.

-There is a great opportunity to join our fantastic team at our three Bargain Hunter stores.
-The Bargain Hunter stores provide quality recycled clothing and household items at reasonable prices.
+There is a great opportunity to join our fantastic team at our four Anglicare Retail stores.
+The Anglicare Retail stores provide quality recycled clothing and household items at reasonable prices.
 All proceeds from the stores are essential to fund the work of Anglicare in the community.

 You can be a part of the team that helps the community during natural disasters and emergency situations.
 Volunteers are required to complete accredited training in readiness for such an event.

 Depending on the volunteer role, you may be asked to complete a Volunteer Application Form and a National Police Check.
 Legally, potential volunteers may also be required to apply for a Working With Vulnerable People (WWVP) registration (ACT) or Working With Children Check (NSW).